blvkhakr/Acunetix-API-Automation/README.md

-# SecurityToolAutomation
+# Acunetix-API-Automation

-Just a bunch of scripts for Acunetix automation
+Just a bunch of scripts for Acunetix automation ranging from downloading discovery data to running scans.